hzi-bifo/AMR_benchmarking/README.md

     bash ./scripts/resfinder.sh
     ```
 4. Seq2Geno2Pheno
 - Please refer to the original source.
+- The original Seq2Geno software, which deals with the original sequence, can be found here: https://github.com/hzi-bifo/seq2geno.git
+Please then replace the main folder, denovo/denovo.in_one.smk file, all the yml files under denovo folder in seq2geno-precomputed_assemblies this repository.
+- Install Seq2Geno according to the instruction from: https://github.com/hzi-bifo/seq2geno.git.
+Through this step, an conda envioronment named snakemake_env will be created.
+- Phylogeny-aware folds and random folds were generated through Seq2Geno2Pheno.